Startling Facts on Falling Down the Stairs you Need to Know

 Commercial property liability emphasizes that the business owner should always be aware of the possible slip and fall hazards on the stairs on his premises.
 He is responsible for repairing all the defects in the stairs and making them safe for the users.

 The business owners should warn the stair users of the possible danger through a signboard.
-However, if the sign is illegible or under inadequate lighting, which prevents the board from being noticeable clearly, he can be held liable.
+However, if the sign is illegible or under inadequate lighting, which prevents the board from being clearly noticeable, he can be held liable.
 If a staircase accident occurs, the property owner, the tenants, or the people who are responsible for the maintenance can be held liable for the injuries caused to the third party.

 Insurance to cover the fall down the stairs injuries